lmammino/loige.co/content/posts/2018-11-11_emerging-javascript-pattern-multiple-return-values/index.md

   - go
 ---

-In this article I want to explore an interesting pattern that I am seeing more and more in JavaScript code which allows you to return multiple values from a function.
+In this article, I want to explore an interesting pattern that I am seeing more and more in JavaScript code which allows you to return multiple values from a function.

 You probably know already that JavaScript does not support multiple return values natively, so this article will actually explore some ways to "simulate" this behavior.